 Hazing Prevention for Parents

-Your role as a parent is important as your student decides whether to join a fraternity or sorority.
+Your role as a friend or guardian is important as your student decides whether to join a fraternity or sorority.
 Encourage your student to find out more information about the organization.
 They can do this by using the internet, talking with members, and by attending an informational and/or sponsored events.
 Ask questions about the group your student is considering, but trust that they will make the best decision for themselves.
 Be sure to check our list of recognized and unrecognized organizations, to be sure that they are joining a chapter affiliated with the university.
-If your student joins a fraternity or sorority, stay involved by attending chapter events or community service projects open to families with them.
+If your student joins a fraternity or sorority, stay involved by attending chapter events or community service projects open to friends and families.
 Most importantly, be as supportive as you can.
 The decision to join a fraternity or sorority is a lifelong commitment with benefits extending far beyond one's college years.

 Information About Hazing

-Below is some information parents can use to determine if your son may be a victim of hazing and/or participating in any illegal pledge activities.
+Below is some information friends or parents can use to determine if your student may be a victim of hazing and/or participating in any illegal new member activities.